mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 %}

 {% include verse.html
-text="<strong>Now the angel of YWHH came and sat under the oak at Ophrah</strong>, which belonged to Joash the Abiezrite, as his son Gideon was beating out wheat in the winepress, to hide it from the Midianites.
+text="<strong>Now the angel of YHWH came and sat under the oak at Ophrah</strong>, which belonged to Joash the Abiezrite, as his son Gideon was beating out wheat in the winepress, to hide it from the Midianites.
 The angel of YHWH appeared to him and said to him, “YHWH is with you, you mighty warrior.”
 Gideon answered him, “But sir, if YHWH is with us, why then has all this happened to us?
 And where are all his wonderful deeds that our ancestors recounted to us, saying, ‘Did not YHWH bring us up from Egypt?’
 But now YHWH has cast us off and given us into the hand of Midian.” **Then YHWH turned to him and said**, “Go in this might of yours and deliver Israel from the hand of Midian; I hereby commission you.”" verse="Judges 6:11-14"
 %}